JnyJny/busylight/docs/README.md

 #### Activating With a RGB Color

-Turning the light on requires the user to supply a control word with `off` de-asserted (zero) and one or more red, blue or green values.
+Turning the light on requires the user to supply a control word with `off` de-asserted (zeroed) and one or more non-zero red, blue or green values.
 Please note that this device does not follow the RGB convention of color ordering; the order of green and blue is swapped, **RBG**.

 **Example: Activate Light with Purple Color.**
 ```C